drphilmarshall/Pangloss/README.md

     Fetch.csh

 The Fetch script uses wget.
 Additional galaxy catalogs and ray-traced convergence maps from the Millenium Simulation are available from Stefan Hilbert on request.

+You should then be able to execute the following example analysis:

+    cd example
+    Drill.py example.config
+    Reconstruct.py example.config
+    Calibrate.py example.config